Minimum non-chromatic-choosable graphs with given chromatic number: Introduction

+This problem can be equivalently stated as whether the line graph of $K_{n,n}$ is chromatic-choosable?
+This problem was solved by Galvin \cite{Gal}, who proved a more general result: the line graph of any bipartite multigraph is chromatic-choosable.
+On the other hand, Galvin's result is a special case of a more general conjecture - the list colouring conjecture: line graphs of all multigraphs are chromatic-choosable.
+The list colouring conjecture was posed independently by many diﬀerent researchers: Albertson and Collins, Bollob\'{a}s and Harris, Gupta, and Vizing (see \cite{BH1985,HC1992,JT1995}).
+It has attracted a lot of attention and remains open in general.

-Ohba \cite{Ohba2002} proved that for any graph $G$, $ch(G \vee K_n) = \chi(G \vee K_n)$ for sufficiently large $n$, where $G \vee H$ is the join of $G$ and $H$.
+Ohba conjecture is another well-known conjecture about chromatic-choosable graphs.
+It was proved in \cite{Ohba2002} that for any graph $G$, $ch(G \vee K_n) = \chi(G \vee K_n)$ for sufficiently large $n$, where $G \vee H$ is the join of $G$ and $H$, i.e., the graph obtained from the disjoint union of $G$ and $H$ by adding edges connecting every vertex of $G$ to every vertex of $H$.
 This means that graphs $G$ with $|V(G)|$ ``close'' to $\chi(G)$ are chromatic-choosable.
-A natural problem is to determine the minimum number of vertices in a non-$k$-choosable $k$-chromatic graph.
-To study this problem, we may restrict to complete $k$-partite graphs.
-A partite set of a complete multipartite graph $G$ is called a {\em part} of $G$.
+A natural problem is how close should be $|V(G)|$ and $\chi(G)$ to ensure that $G$ be chromatic-choosable.
+Equivalently, what is the minimum number of vertices in a non-$k$-choosable $k$-chromatic graph?

 We denote by $K_{k_1\star n_1,k_2 \star n_2, \ldots, k_q \star n_q}$ the complete multi-partite graph with $n_i$ parts of size $k_i$, for $i=1,2,\ldots, q$.
 If $n_j=1$, then the number $n_j$ is omitted from the notation.
-For example, $K_{4, 2\star (k-1)}$ is the complete $k$-partite graph with one part of size $4$, and $k-1$ parts of size $2$.
-It was proved in \cite{EOOS2002} that if $k$ is an even integer, then $K_{4, 2\star (k-1)}$ and $K_{3 \star (k/2+1), 1 \star (k/2-1)}$ are not $k$-choosable.
-Ohba \cite{Ohba2002} conjectured that for any positive integer $k$, $k$-colourable graphs with at most $2k+1$ vertices are $k$-choosable.
-This conjecture has been studied in many papers \cite{KMZ2014, NWWZ2015,NRW2015,Ohba2002,Ohba2004,RS2005,KSW2011,SHZL2009,SHZWZ2008}, and was confirmed by Noel, Reed and Wu \cite{NRW2015}: \begin{theorem} Every $k$-colourable graph with at most $2k+1$ vertices is $k$-choosable. \end{theorem}
+It was proved in \cite{EOOS2002} that if $k$ is an even integer, then $K_{4, 2 \star (k-1)}$ and $K_{3 \star (k/2+1), 1 \star (k/2-1)}$ are not $k$-choosable.
+These two graphs are $k$-chromatic graphs with $2k+2$ vertices.
+Ohba \cite{Ohba2002} conjectured that for any positive integer $k$, $k$-chromatic graphs with at most $2k+1$ vertices are $k$-choosable.
+This conjecture has attracted considerable attention, and many partial results were proved before it was finally confirmed by Noel, Reed and Wu \cite{NRW2015}.